Information from the CAA: info.caa.co.uk/euexit/

 The EU (Withdrawal) Act 2018 will convert, if required, existing EU law into UK law, and preserve existing UK laws which implement EU obligations, ensuring a smooth and orderly exit.

-The DfT will be making associated secondary legislation to ensure a functioning statute book, and the CAA is providing legal and policy support for this.
+The DfT has developed associated secondary legislation to ensure a functioning statute book, with CAA's legal and policy support.

 The UK and EU have agreed that, during the Implementation Period, the UK is to be treated as a Member State for the purposes of international agreements for the duration of the implementation period.
 This includes the EU-level Bilateral Air Safety Agreements with the US, Canada and Brazil.

-The DfT and CAA are working with their counterpart national aviation authorities to put in place equivalent agreements for when they are needed.
+The DfT and CAA have worked with their counterpart national aviation authorities to put in place equivalent agreements for when they are needed.

 The CAA has been clear since the EU referendum that we consider that the most positive outcome for UK consumers and the aviation industry would be one where the UK has continued participation within the EASA system and for existing systems of mutual recognition between the UK and EASA Member States to remain.